medusa-network/documentation/docs/developers/typescript/encryption.md

 * `encryptedBlob` represents the final ciphertext
 * `encryptedCipherkey` represents the key, in an encrypted form, needed to decrypt the blob

-Only the latter needs to be submitted onchain !
+Only the latter needs to be submitted onchain!
 The encrypted blob can be put on IPFS or anywhere where the user can easily download it!

 :::info Preventing replay attacks